owncook/Blob-Kart/README.md

 # Blob Kart

 This is a continuation of our [M2OEP](https://github.com/uvmcs2300s2024/M2OEP-aperkel-oacook) and our [M3OEP](https://github.com/uvmcs2300s2024/M3OEP-aperkel-oacook).
-We created a 2D graphical version of our take on Mario Kart: **CS2300 Kart**.
-It was created using concepts we learned by completing the M4AP and M4GPs.
+We created a 2D graphical version of our take on Mario Kart: **Blob Kart**.
+It was created using concepts we learned by completing other projects from this class.

 All files were files given to us as starter code for M4AP and M4GP.

 We plan to implement a cart selection, as well as more power ups.
 We would also like to add specific handling for specific characters and vehicles (i.e. more weight = less acceleration = more speed).
 We also have almost finished code for an item box feature.
 This would allow the cart to drive over an item box that would give the player a random power up.
 This code is implemented, just commented out as we did not fully finish the idea.

-After completing this project, the grade we think is justified **INSERT HERE**

 ### Requirements
 1. Pygame